To earn a GED Illinois diploma, students must pass four GED subject tests. They can take these tests online or in one of Illinois’ testing centers.

 Onsego’s online GED classes teach you everything that’s on the GED exam.
 All subject matter is covered and explained in easy-to-understand language.
 Check also our post about the online GED test in Illinois.

-Illinois GED Online
+GED Illinois Online

 So candidates can take the Illinois GED exam online or at a state-designated testing facility.
 Check here to learn all about the OP (Online Proctored) GED test.
 As said before, to be eligible for taking the GED test online, you first must attain passing scores on four GED Ready official practice tests that are available on the GED website, GED.com, for $6.99 each.